Topics

 [Sura Muzammil]

-During the hours of night when the outward senses get groggy and the inner senses are activated, Prophet Muhammad used to keep night vigil.
+During the hours of night when the outward senses get groggy and the inner senses are activated, Prophet Muhammad (PBUH) used to keep night vigil.
 Because of long hours of standing, his feet would get swollen.

 With increased mental concentration and physical awakening, this vigil made the strong link even greater, which he had with the unseen world and God.
 The higher his concentration went, the more he received the observation of the unseen realm and his spiritual growth.